 If you have an idea but are unsure where it would take place i.e. an idea to take place in an empty shop or a street performance, then we can help you organise that, if your application is successful.

-All applications will be through this form and the deadline for submissions is midday March 4th.
+All applications will be through this form and the deadline for submissions is midnight March 4th.
 The decision panel will be made up of Long Division Board Members and invited judges from non artistic backgrounds or careers.